Car Insurance With No Credit History

 Open a secured credit card

 A secured credit card with a $200 to $500 limit, used for small purchases and paid in full monthly, produces a scoreable credit file.
 Reaching the fair tier drops your average monthly premium from $102 to $89, saving $156 per year.
-Reaching good drops it further to $62 per month, saving $480 per year.
+Reaching good drops it to $62 per month, saving $480 per year compared to having no credit file.

-How Does No Credit History Affect Car Insurance Rates?
+How Does Having No Credit History Affect Car Insurance Rates?

 Insurers treat no credit history as a risk signal and price it higher than most credit tiers.
 Auto insurers use a credit-based insurance score, built from your credit report, to predict how likely you are to file a claim.
-Without any credit history, insurers can't generate that score and assign a higher rate.
+Without any credit history, insurers can't generate that score and assign a higher rate as a result.

 Drivers with no credit history pay $102 per month on average, versus $58 per month for drivers with excellent credit.
 That $44 monthly gap adds up to $528 per year.
-Reaching the fair credit tier drops the average to $89 per month, a savings of $13 per month.
-Reaching good credit drops it further to $62 per month, saving $40 per month compared to having no credit file at all.
+Reaching the fair credit tier drops the average to $89 per month, saving $13 per month.
+Reaching good credit drops it to $62 per month, saving $40 per month compared to having no credit file at all.

 Credit Score Tier